Prag8855/aab/content/guides/anmeldung-in-english-berlin.md

 ## Why you need to register

+All German residents must register their address.
+It's required by law.[^33] [If you can't register your address](#if-you-cant-register-your-address), it can make your life really hard.

-It's required by law.[^33] When you register your address, you get:
+When you register your address, you get:

 - **A registration certificate** (*[[Anmeldebestätigung]]*)
     It proves that you live in Berlin.
 You need it to access many government services.
 You sometimes need it to get a [bank account](/guides/first-bank-account-in-germany), a SIM card, an internet contract and [health insurance](/guides/german-health-insurance).
 - **A tax ID** (*[Steuer-ID](/glossary/Steueridentifikationsnummer)*)
     Your employer needs this to calculate your [salary tax](/glossary/Lohnsteuer).
 You need it to [start a business](/guides/start-a-business-in-germany).
 You need your children's tax ID to get a [daycare voucher](/glossary/Kitagutschein) and [child benefits](/glossary/Kindergeld).[^0] If you can't register your address, you can still [get a tax ID](/guides/german-tax-id-steuernummer#how-to-get-your-tax-id).
 - **A registered address**
-    The government sends all important letters to your registered address, not anywhere else.
+    The government sends all important letters to your registered address.
+The government also requires a registered address for some services.
+For example, you need it to get a *[[Kitagutschein]]*.

 The *Anmeldung* is not a [residence permit](/glossary/Aufenthaltstitel).
 It does not give you the right to [live and work in Germany](/guides/moving-to-berlin).
-[If you need a residence permit](/guides/residence-permit), you must [apply for it](/guides/residence-permit#how-to-get-a-residence-permit).
+[If you need a residence permit](/guides/residence-permit) to live in Germany, you must [apply for it](/guides/residence-permit#how-to-get-a-residence-permit).

 ## How to register your address